gitjit/gitjit.github.io/_posts/2015-12-03-spark-sbt-eclipse-setup.md

 ---
 layout: post
 title:  "Spark : sbt-eclipse setup"
-date:   2015-12-03 7:40:22
+date:   2015-12-04 7:40:22
 categories: Spark
 author : Jithesh Chandrasekharan
 image:
 comments: true
-meta: In this post we will set up spark eclipse project using sbt.
+meta: In this post we will set up spark eclipse project using sbt
 ---

 In this post we will discuss how to set up a spark application using SBT and Eclipse-IDE for Scala.The application we are writing is a simple WordCounter.
 SBT is an interactive build tool for Scala just like Maven/Ant.SBT has native support for Scala code compilation , test frame work integration and dependency management using IVY.

 Ensure that <a target="_blank" href = "http://www.scala-sbt.org/">SBT</a>, Scala and <a target="_blank" href = "http://scala-ide.org/">Scala-IDE</a> is installed on your system.
 As a first step create a root folder for your project in your workspace .
 In my case the project name is Sparks.
 Then create a build.sbt file in the project root folder and add following entries into it.
 (The entries might vary based on versions you installed)

-{% highlight shell %}
+{% highlight bash %}
 > mkdir Sparks
 > cd Sparks
 > touch build.sbt